-We are also supported by a fantastic group of volunteers whose significant individual skills, expertise and enthusiasm we could not do justice to here.
-Suffice to say, Music Alive could not deliver our work without them!
+We are supported by a fantastic group of volunteers whose significant skills, expertise and enthusiasms are barely done justice here.
+Suffice to say, Music Alive could not create the opportunities we offer without their talented efforts and all those not depicted here.

 In 1993 he moved to London to work as a Talent Scout for Paramount Pictures music publishing company, Famous Music and for the next 23 years worked for Richard Branson’s V2 Music Group and ASCAP (American Society of Composers, Authors and Publishers) which is the largest performing right society in the world with an annual revenue of in excess of $1 billion.